 Original Malcolm Osborne drypoint.

-On pale cream laid paper with full margins.
+On firm simile Japan paper with margins.
 Very fine original condition.
 Image surface excellent.